-Given the large amount of pages and descriptions eCommerce sites have, ‘thin content’ is a recurring issue for quite a lot of them.
+Given the large number of pages and descriptions, eCommerce sites have, ‘thin content’ is a recurring issue for quite a lot of them.
 For Google, any content that matches these characteristics is ‘thin content’:

 When Google updated its algorithm to identify low-quality content, eBay lost more than 33% of its organic traffic.
 It fell from position 6 to position 25 within a course of 3 days. eBay’s fall in search ranking happened mainly due to its category pages which had just a few lines of text for each product, along with many links to similar product pages.

 Takeaway: If your eCommerce website has multiple pages, all of them contribute to its SEO.
 Hence, it’s important that your translation service provides SEO friendly translations that don’t just maintain your SEO ranking but also improve your site’s ranking in local searches.

 For a U.S. based company like Target, it would have been easy to expand its reach to Canada.
 U.S. and Canada have quite a few similarities and Canadians had shown great love for Target stores in the U.S. However, the brand shut down its stores after just two years of launching the brand in Canada.
 While people blamed bad customer service, inadequate logistics, and a hurried launch plan for Target’s failure, its unimpressive online localized experience was a factor too.